Skip to main content

 Regime-gating rules — when the strategy is allowed to fire

-Drift monitor — auto-disable on sustained R-distribution drift
+Drift monitor — auto-disable on long-running R-distribution drift

 Two-stage kill-switch (env flag + DB registry) before going live